 Mary Sibley was born in Rome, New York on January 24, 1800, the daughter of Rufus Easton and Alby Smith Easton.
 She was the first of eleven children for the Easton family.
-In 1804, Sibley’s father, was appointed territorial judge of the Louisiana Territory by President Thomas Jefferson, making it necessary for the family to follow in his stead to St. Louis.
-In addition to his duties as judge, President Jefferson asked Easton to keep an eye on the Territorial Governor, General James Wilkinson, because he was suspected of collaborating with Vice President Aaron Burr to cause the western part of the United States to secede and form a separate country.
+In 1804, Sibley’s father was appointed territorial judge of the Louisiana Territory by President Thomas Jefferson, making it necessary for the family to follow in his stead to St. Louis.
+In addition to her father's duties as judge, President Jefferson asked Easton to keep an eye on the Territorial Governor, General James Wilkinson, because he was suspected of collaborating with Vice President Aaron Burr to cause the western part of the United States to secede and form a separate country.

 While little is known of Sibley’s early life, family records state that for a period she was sent to boarding school in Shelbyville, Kentucky.

 According to Sibley’s diaries, sometime prior to 1815 she had returned to her family in St. Louis, Louisiana Territory.
 It was during this time that she would frequent dances with her friend.
 The details of this period have mostly been lost to history, but it is assumed that it was at one of these dances that Mary met her husband George Champlin Sibley.
 They married on August 19, 1815.
-Due to his duties as the factor (trade superintendant to the Indians), the Sibleys quickly returned to Fort Osage near present day Kansas City, Missouri.
+Due to George's duties as the factor (trade superintendant to the Indians), the Sibleys quickly returned to Fort Osage near present day Kansas City, Missouri.

 Once at Fort Osage, George kept busy trading goods with the Indians and negotiating treaties for the United States.
 Records during this time period scarcely mention Mary; however, several biographers believe that she began her interest in teaching when she noticed that the few area children were not receiving an education.
 Mary remained with George at Fort Osage until the United States closed it in 1822.
 Between 1822 and 1825, George was the Postmaster General for the area, along with trying unsuccessfully to start up a privately owned trading post.
-When the trading post failed, George found work as the lead commissioner, which surveyed what, became known as the Santa Fe Trail.
+When the trading post failed, George found work as the lead commissioner, which surveyed what became known as the Santa Fe Trail.
 This kept George away from Mary for much of the time between 1825 and 1827.
 Not much is known about Mary during this period.

 Move to St. Charles, Missouri: